phkaeser/wlmaker/doc/FEATURES.md

   * [x] :white_check_mark: Drag with the left button resizes the window.
   * [ ] Drag with the middle mouse button resizes the window *without raising it*.
   * [ ] Drag while holding the control key resizes the window *without focusing it*.
+  * [ ] Drag while holding the meta key moves the window.

 * Client Area: Holds the application's toplevel surface(s).
   * [x] :white_check_mark: Clicking into the client area focuses the window.